carlag-raft/raft-exercise/README.md

 1. Set forth the goals of the project, discuss project’s priorities (15 minutes)
 2. Scope/Deliverables - The product owner shares high-level goals for the project over the coming period (30 minutes)
    - Discussion of project deliverables
-3. Group discusses and reviews functional and Non-functional scope areas, group colloborates to come up with high level requirements (1 hour)
+3. Group colloborates to come up with high level functional and non-functional requirements (1 hour)
+   - Group further discusses and reviews scope areas
 4. State what must happen for the project to be considered successful (15 minutes)

 Day 3